1965 in the Vietnam War: November

 Norman Morrison a 31 year old Quaker died of burns suffered when he set himself on fire in front of The Pentagon, in protest against the war.
 Morrison was holding his one-year-old daughter as he doused himself in kerosene, and was reportedly still holding her as he began to burn, letting the child go after horrified onlookers yelled 'Drop the baby!"
 The child was rescued, unharmed but Morrison was dead on arrival at the Fort Myer dispensary.
-Morrison had set himself ablaze 50 yd from, and within sight of, the office of Defense Secretary McNamara, who would write 30 years later, "Morrison's death was a tragedy not only for his family, but also for me and the country."
+Morrison had set himself ablaze 50 yd from, and within sight of, the office of McNamara, who would write 30 years later, "Morrison's death was a tragedy not only for his family, but also for me and the country."
 North Vietnam would memorialize him with a postage stamp.